 With the exception of Industry Directors or any director who is an officer or employee of the Company or any of its subsidiaries, any person who is or has been during the prior 18 months a director, officer, employee or agent of, or represents or has represented, or is or has been during the prior 18 months otherwise affiliated with or otherwise has any business relationship that is material to such person with, a Member or Similar Person (as such terms are defined in the Certificate of Incorporation), may not serve as a director of the Company.

-At least two-thirds of the members of any Executive Committee of the Board, the Audit Committee, the Compensation Committee or the Nominating and Corporate Governance Committee shall be Directors who are not Industry Directors, and no more than one Industry Director may serve on the Nominating and Corporate Governance Committee.
+At least two-thirds of the members of any Executive Committee of the Board, the Audit Committee, the Human Resources and Compensation Committee or the Nominating and Corporate Governance Committee shall be Directors who are not Industry Directors, and no more than one Industry Director may serve on the Nominating and Corporate Governance Committee.
 No Industry Director shall participate in the process of nominating any person to serve as a director of the Company or selecting any person to serve as a director of The MasterCard Foundation.
 No Industry Director may serve as Chairperson of the Board.
 No officer or employee of the Company may serve as Chairperson of the Board of Directors unless the election or appointment of such officer to serve as Chairperson of the Board is approved by the affirmative vote of at least 75% of the entire Board of Directors.

 In addition, no director shall be a trustee, officer, employee or agent of, or represent or otherwise be affiliated with, The MasterCard Foundation, or have been a director, officer, employee or agent of, or represented or been affiliated with, The MasterCard Foundation during the prior three years or otherwise have any business relationship with The MasterCard Foundation that is material to such person.
 No director shall be a director, regional board director, officer, employee or agent of or represent (1) an entity that owns and/or operates a payment card program competitive with the Company’s comparable card programs, as determined by the Board of Directors (a “Competitor”), or (2) an institution that is represented on any board of a Competitor.